FIVE MOST SURPRISING FINDS

 “The study only proves bias at the callback stage.
 Once Black applicants get interviews, the playing field levels.”

 Three data points undermine this claim.
-First: Quillian’s meta-analysis of every audit study since 1989 found no change in hiring discrimination across nearly three decades — not just callbacks, but the entire pipeline (PNAS, 2017).
-Second: Pager’s in-person audit study — where researchers send matched pairs of real applicants who differ only by race to the same jobs — found that in Milwaukee, a white man with a felony conviction received more callbacks than a Black man with a clean record (Pager, Marked, 2007).
+First — Quillian’s meta-analysis of every audit study since 1989 found no change in hiring discrimination across nearly three decades.
+Not just callbacks, but the entire pipeline (PNAS, 2017).
+Second — Pager’s in-person audit study sent matched pairs of real applicants who differ only by race to the same jobs.
+In Milwaukee, a white man with a felony conviction received more callbacks than a Black man with a clean record (Pager, Marked, 2007).
 The discrimination did not disappear at the interview stage.
 It compounded.
-Third: the callback gap is only one filter.
+Third — the callback gap is only one filter.
 Promotion data from the Bureau of Labor Statistics shows that Black workers who do get hired are promoted at lower rates and receive smaller raises than white workers with identical performance metrics.
 The front door is biased.
 So is the elevator.

 The Discrimination Timeline: Has It Changed?